faster-cpython/ideas/windows_benchmarks.md

 .\python.bat .\PC\layout\ --preset-default --copy installed
 ```
 This creates a directory `installed` containing the `python.exe`
-we want to use to run PyPerformance.
+you should use to run PyPerformance.

-3. Ensure we have the latest pip for 3.11
+3. Ensure you have the latest pip for 3.11
 ```
 .\installed\python.exe -m ensurepip
 .\installed\python.exe -m pip install -U pip setuptools